-In A Month, Bloomberg Has Spent More Than $100 Million On Campaign Ads
+In A Month, Michael Bloomberg Has Spent More Than $100 Million On Campaign Ads

 A network of mayors

-Bloomberg's money strategy is not just about advertising.
-It's also about hiring, especially in the states that will vote right after the first four (Iowa, New Hampshire, Nevada and South Carolina).
+Bloomberg's money strategy is not just about advertising; it's also about hiring, especially in the states that will vote right after the first four (Iowa, New Hampshire, Nevada and South Carolina).

 "The recent announcement that he's added 200 staffers on the ground in a number of the March [3] Super Tuesday states, it changes the calculation a little bit for the candidates who are currently in," Finney says.